matn7/Google-Platform-Notes/gcp/ComputeEnginePracticeTest.md

 **Question 22: A DevOps engineer is noticing a spike in CPU utilization on your servers.
 You explain you have just launched a deployment.
 You’d like to show the DevOps engineer the details of a deployment you just launched.
 What command would you use?**

-- :white_check_mark: **`gcloud deployment-manager deployments describe`**
+- :white_check_mark: **`gcloud deployment-manager deployments describe`**.
-- `gcloud cloud-launcher deployments list`
+- `gcloud cloud-launcher deployments list`.
-- `gcloud cloud-launcher deployments describe`
+- `gcloud cloud-launcher deployments describe`.
-- `gcloud deployment-manage deployments list`
+- `gcloud deployment-manage deployments list`.

 ```
-The correct answer is gcloud deployment-manager deployments describe, cloud-launcher is not the name of the service.
+The correct answer is "gcloud deployment-manager deployments describe", cloud-launcher is not the name of the service.
 Note: list displays a brief summary of each deployment and describe displays a detailed description.
 ```